This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 Set up Universal Event Tracking.

-Universal Event Tracking (UET) is a powerful tool that monitors what your customers do on your website.
-You simply create your UET tag, place it on your website, and let Microsoft Advertising do the rest when it comes to tracking actions on your site.
+Universal Event Tracking (UET) is a powerful tool that monitors what your visitors do on your website.
+You simply create your UET tag, place it on your website, and let Microsoft Advertising do the rest to track visitors’ behavior.

-• Conversion tracking.
-Track a variety of custom conversion goals, such as donations, event registrations, the number of people that visit a specific section on your site, and plenty more.
+- Conversion tracking.
+Track a variety of custom conversion goals, such as donations, event registrations, the number of people that visit a specific section on your site, and more.
 By closely monitoring the effectiveness of your ads, you can make tweaks and determine what drives more conversions over time.

-• Audience targeting.
+- Audience targeting.
 Set up criteria for who can and can’t see your ad.
-This makes it so your ad will only be shown to users you’ve determined are likely to get involved.
-For instance, use in-market audiences to target curated lists of customers who have shown purchase intent signals within a particular category, or use remarketing lists to target users who have previously interacted with your site.
-You can also combine multiple targeting strategies to reach the most qualified customers.
+This makes it so your ad will only be shown to the users you’ve determined are most likely to act on them.
+For instance, use Microsoft Advertising’s in-market audiences feature to target customers who have shown purchase intent signals relevant to your nonprofit, or use remarketing lists to target users who have previously interacted with your site.
+You can also combine multiple targeting strategies to reach the most qualified potential supporters.

-• Automated bidding strategies.
-Tap into Microsoft’s automated bidding strategies to ease the manual labor required to maintain your account and maximize your ad spend.
-Choose from bidding options for different keywords.
-For instance, the maximize conversions bidding strategy will adjust your bids to help you get as many clicks as possible.
-The maximize clicks bidding strategy will help you increase ad clicks.
+- Automated bidding strategies.
+Tap into Microsoft’s automated bidding strategies to reduce the manual labor required to maintain your account and maximize your ad spend.
+Choose from Microsoft’s bidding options for each of your keywords.
+For instance, the maximize clicks bidding strategy will help you increase ad clicks.
 You can also use target ROAS, which sets your bids to achieve your target return on ad spend (ROAS).

-UET unlocks a ton of additional tools for your ads that you won’t want to overlook.
+UET unlocks additional tools for your ads that you won’t want to overlook.
 While they may seem complicated at first glance, you can always turn to a Microsoft Grants professional to manage your account and leverage these features for you!

 Create separate strategies for Microsoft Grants and Google Grants.

-• Target high-volume, top-of-the-sales-funnel keywords with Google.
-Microsoft has a higher impression share and cheaper costs per clicks (CPCs), so this makes it easier to target more specific buying terms that are lower in the sales funnel.
+- Target high-volume, top-of-the-sales-funnel keywords with Google.
+Microsoft has a higher impression share and cheaper costs per clicks (CPCs), making it easier to target specific buying terms that are low in the sales funnel.

-• Create ads targeted toward different audiences.
+- Create ads targeted toward different audiences.
 Based on your mission, you might take different angles to appeal to different groups through your ads.
 Determine how your cause would appeal to the audiences within the Microsoft Search Network compared to Google.
-Remember, users within the Microsoft Search Network tend to be young, big spenders, wealthy, college graduates, and in committed relationships.
+Remember, users within the Microsoft Search Network tend to be older, big spenders, wealthy, college graduates, and in committed relationships.

 Both programs are incredibly valuable, and your organization should take advantage of free funding.
 Create strategies that play to each advertising platform’s strengths, and you’ll drive more value through your ads!